-All students in the Post-Master's Certificate Program must start the program by completing the following one-unit course that introduces them to our School's sophisticated online learning environment: Online Social Neworking: Technology and Tools.
+All new students in the Post-Master’s Certificate program begin their studies by completing a one-unit course that introduces them to our school’s sophisticated online learning environment: INFO 203 Online Learning.

 If you wish, you may select (as one of your classes) INFO 294 Internships (place-based and virtual).
 Note: Certificate students can take only one internship for a maximum of 3 units.